CIT85/casarahl-pub/w4_css/css.md

 Its good to use the default styles that are set and then go back and change what you need to change.

+h2font family/fallback/quotesh2

+When choosing a font family if it cant find the first choose it will has suggested font that it will choose as a fall back.